Skip to main content

 Written by Katie

-Missing some expected views in your analytics?
+Missing some expected views in your analytics or trying to understand the data?
 We'll walk through some common analytics questions and explanations below.

 Can't see heatmaps